 Learning how to exfoliate skin is simple and makes a big difference in protecting its tone and texture.
 In the same amount of time it takes to brush your teeth, you can give a healthy boost to your skin.
 By polishing it on a twice-a-week basis, you’ll help to create a more even skin tone and allow healthy skin cell regeneration to take effect.

-Keep your complexion in good shape by exfoliating with a face wash formulated for your skin type.
+Keep your complexion in good shape by exfoliating with a clean face wash formulated for your skin type.
 Always follow up with a hydrating clean moisturizer to help achieve a healthy glow.
 Once this becomes a habit, you’ll see and feel the difference as you put your best face forward.

 About the Author